coverclock/com-diag-hazer/DISPLAY.md

 includes the time zone offset from UTC in hours and minutes, and the current daylight saving time (DST) offset in hours.
 The next field is the elapsed time since the application began running in days, hours, minutes, and seconds.
-The following fields are the Hazer release string, the Process Identifier (PID) of the application, an 'S' if the input stream is currently synchronized or an 's' if it is not, and the first eight characters of the name of the host system.
+The remaining fields are the Hazer release string, the Process Identifier (PID) of the application, a single digit indicating how many times the input stream has been synchronized or '\*' if it is more than nine, and the first eight characters of the name of the host system.

     TIM 2023-07-17T23:46:10.000-00:00+00 00:00:00.571 39pulses             GNSS